GJCPP/MP-SPDZ-Shuffle/README.md

 Protocol [1] includes an additional parameter $k$ ("logbatch" in code) for balancing communication and computation, which is inherited by [2] and [3].
 Increasing $k$ reduces communication and increases computation.

-Note that the benchmark script does not include test for [1].
+Note that the benchmark script does not include test for [1], as it's semi-honest and two-party.

 ## File Structure